 We live in Washington State and we adopted our son, Dexter, in 2015.
-Through our local agency’s partnership with an agency that used to work out of Portland, ME, we were matched with our son’s birth parents in January of 2015, and we traveled to Maine shortly before his due date in April.
+Through our local agency’s partnership with a agency out of Portland, Maine, we were matched with our son’s birth parents in January of 2015, and we traveled to Maine shortly before his due date in April.

 I can’t say enough about having a place to call home when we were so far away from our home and or families during one of the most difficult times we’ve experienced as a family.
 Our lives were full of chaos and uncertainty and Ronald McDonald House felt like a refuge from all of that.

-We visited Maine shortly after our son’s first birthday so we could see his birth parents and also so we could visit the Portland House.
+We visited Maine shortly after our son’s first birthday, so we could see his birth parents and visit the Portland House.
 We brought Dexter back to the what was the first roof over his head after leaving the hospital.
 We volunteered as Guest Chefs and made dinner for the families staying there.

 When we left Maine the first time, we made a promise to ourselves that every time we come back to visit, we would volunteer at the Portland House, and we would make sure Dexter understood what that place means to our family and teach him how to pay it forward.